 Working with allied health assistants

 Allied health assistants are increasingly involved in the care of physiotherapy patients.
-BMS and Scott Shelly and Ashlee Sherman of Barry Nilsson Lawyers discuss the legal ramifications and explain how to mitigate potential risks.
+BMS and Scott Shelly and Ashlee Sherman of Barry Nilsson Lawyers discuss the potential legal ramifications and explain how to mitigate potential risks. explore working with AHAs, the nuances of emerging third parties in the workforce, the cover offered by the APA Member Insurance Program and what you can do to mitigate risk.

 In recent years, the demand for allied health assistants (AHAs) has grown rapidly and there are now approximately 21,800 AHAs across Australia.

-In this article, we explore the risks of working with AHAs, the nuances of emerging third parties in the workforce, the cover offered by the APA Member Insurance Program and what you can do to mitigate risk.
+In this article, we explore working with AHAs, the nuances of emerging third parties in the workforce, the cover offered by the APA Member Insurance Program and what you can do to mitigate risk.

 What is an allied health assistant?